Window Terminology Guide for Homeowners

 Weather-Stripping A strip of resilient material designed to seal the sash and frame members in order to reduce air and water infiltration.

-Wire Glass Glass with wire embedded into the glass when the glass is still in a molten state.
+Wire Glass Glass with wire embedded into the glass when it is still in a molten state.
 This prevents the glass from falling out of the sash if it should break.